MxNovem/screen/README.md

 # screen
-A program that fits the mobile screen perfectly and will be used on
+A program that fits the mobile screen perfectly and will be used on an app